CreatorX64/this/README.md

 ## Contribution

 Being a source of reference doesn't make this repository closed to contribution.
 If you find yourself banging your head against the wall due to how a feature was implemented in a project, I would highly appreciate it if you let me know.

+Lastly, if you dig *really* hard enough, you may or may not come accross with several API keys that were used for various experiments and purposes.
+You don't need to bother sending me a warning email though :) All of the API keys are revoked before they make it to GitHub.